Application Guide

 To stand out, make sure you've researched:

-• โ†’ EUAA's Annual Report and Operating Plan to understand current priorities and deployment patterns
+• โ†’ Review the EUAA's latest annual reports and operational plans to understand current priorities and deployment areas.

 Visit European Union Agency for Asylum's Website โ†’